Prosecutors describe influence-peddling network in Ukraine's biggest graft case

 The prosecutors said in court that the suspects have wielded significant political influence.

-Specifically, suspects in the Energoatom corruption case have discussed who should be appointed to Prime Minister Yulia Svyrydenko's Cabinet and whether Justice Minister Herman Halushchenko should be appointed as ambassador to the U.S. Halushchenko, who also features in the tapes, submitted his resignation on Nov.
+Specifically, suspects in the Energoatom corruption case have discussed who should be appointed to Prime Minister Yulia Svyrydenko's cabinet and whether Justice Minister Herman Halushchenko should be appointed as ambassador to the U.S. Halushchenko, who also features in the tapes, submitted his resignation on Nov.
 12.

-The prosecutors also said that, according to the NABU tapes, Zelensky had called Halushchenko during a conversation between the minister, Mindich and Tsukerman.
+The prosecutors also said that, according to the NABU tapes, Zelensky had called Halushchenko during a conversation between the minister, Mindich, and Tsukerman.
 The president allegedly made the call after Mindich sent him a message.

 The prosecutors argued that the episode proves Mindich's political influence.
 Zelensky's press service did not respond to a request for comment.

-According to the prosecutors, Myronyuk had conducted a job interview for Svitlana Hrynchuk when she was considered for the job of energy minister.
+According to the prosecutors, Myroniuk had conducted a job interview for Svitlana Hrynchuk when she was considered for the job of energy minister.
 Hrynchuk, who got the job in July, resigned on Nov.
 12 amid the corruption scandal.

-The prosecutors also said at the hearings that suspects in the Energoatom scheme have also discussed bribing the State Investigation Bureau.
+The prosecutors said at the hearings that suspects in the Energoatom scheme have also discussed bribing the State Investigation Bureau.

 "We'll negotiate it this way... and let the State Investigation Bureau take 5% because they are going around and looking for this money," one of the suspects allegedly said.